michalgrzegorczyk-dev/angular-component-communication/public/blog-post/parts/README.content.md

 ### Modern Signal-Based Approach
 Angular 17+ introduces signal-based versions with `contentChild()` and `contentChildren()` functions.
-They work similarly but give you the power of signals.
+They work similarly, but give you the power of signals.

 Full set of examples around this topic you can find in the [src/app/8-component-projection](https://github.com/michalgrzegorczyk-dev/angular-component-communication/tree/master/src/app/8-component-projection) folder.